ndonfris/fish-lsp/README.md

 ## Additional Resources

-- [Contributing](./docs/CONTRIBUTING.md) - Documentation describing how to contribute to the fish-lsp project.
+- [Contributing](./docs/CONTRIBUTING.md) - documentation describing how to contribute to the fish-lsp project.

-- [Roadmap](./docs/ROADMAP.md) - Goals for future project releases.
+- [Roadmap](./docs/ROADMAP.md) - goals for future project releases.

 - [Wiki](https://github.com/ndonfris/fish-lsp/wiki) - further documentation and knowledge relevant to the project